 The world around N was incomprehensible.
-Shattered after recent supernatural events which upon reflection had seemed inevitable, he had accepted it was impossible even after so many years as a psychic researcher to gauge who or what was controlling the identity whose case he had been assigned to.
+Shattered after recent supernatural events which upon reflection were inevitable, he had accepted it was impossible to gauge who or what was controlling the identity whose case he had been assigned to.

-Suddenly everything went dark.
+Suddenly, everything went dark.
 There was a low hum.
 Monochromatic lines flew across the encampment.
 There it was again: the divide between the real world and the unknown, yet the two were the wrong way round.
-Whatever seemed to be evidence of the unknown realms was evidence of the real world and vice versa.
-The divide between the real or seemingly objective universe of values and the place where there is neither an objective or subjective thing subject to any value, was false.
+Whatever seemed to be evidence of the unknown was evidence of the real, or so it seemed.
+The divide between the objective universe of values and the place where there is neither an objective or subjective thing subject to any value, was false.
 No such divide existed.

 There was a sound as if a brick had fallen on to soft ground.

 The team of researchers N had hired for the project had mis-read the signs.
-They had failed to appreciate the significance of events which had actually occurred as opposed to those they had constructed to prove consciousness.
+They had failed to appreciate the significance of the events which had actually occurred as opposed to those they had constructed in their bid to try to prove consciousness.

 The strength in N’s abdomen pushed his lips to say, “A word is no good.
 A sign is just an indication of another sign.
 Propaganda.”

 It was the same with the TV.
 At the molecular level, TV was all cartoons.
-Consciousness was not generated by the brain any more than by the TV or anything else, but the team thought consciousness was all parallel universes or the collective mind or a trans-dimensional vision of psychological brain activities prior to it and/or beyond itself, etc., etc.
+Consciousness was not generated by the brain any more than by the TV or any other device, but the research team thought consciousness was all parallel universes or a hologram, or the collective unconscious or neurological brain activities, etc.